wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 “Your chosen password is too short.
 It must be at least 12 characters long.”
 “The expiration date must be in the future.”

-This is far more helpful than a vague generic message.
+This is far more helpful than a generic message.

 ## How do I confirm a form was successfully submitted?